Dialectical Behavior Therapy (DBT) teaches patients that achieving two conflicting goals is possible.

 2. Individual Therapy

 Individual talk therapy is the most used method of treatment in DBT.
-It’s where a patient works face-to-face with the therapist exploring the way of handling challenging situations every day.
+It’s where a patient works face-to-face with the therapist, exploring how to handle challenging situations every day.

 During these sessions, individuals often discover how thoughts and feelings are connected, as well as the triggers they have.